greenboxal/doggohub/doc/ci/environments.md

     url: https://$CI_BUILD_REF_SLUG.example.com
 ```

-It is assumed that the user has already setup NGINX and GitLab Runner in the
+It is assumed that the user has already setup NGINX and DoggoHub Runner in the
 server this job will run on.

 >**Note:**